Dolendra/Face-Recognition-and--Attendance-Manager/README.md

-# 🎯 Face Recognition Attendance Manager
+# 🎯 Face Recognition and Attendance Manager

 A real-time Face Recognition based Attendance Management System built using **Python**, **OpenCV**, and the **face_recognition** library.